Mercedes-Benz's C-Class has only just undergone its mid-cycle update for 2019 but prototypes for the next-generation model are already out testing.

 The testers are heavily camouflaged but the size and proportions appear similar to those of the current model.
 The front looks to sit lower, however, which lends the new C-Class a sportier stance.

-The interior design will likely be a blend between the new A-Class and GLE's themes.
-You'll notice that the updated 2019 C-Class missed out on Mercedes' latest infotainment system known as MBUX, but it's a safe bet the system will appear on the new C-Class.
-It combines a digital instrument cluster with a large touchscreen display and allows the driver to use natural speech to control many vehicle functions.
+The interior design will be bew for Mercedes, with a large infotainment screen positioned in the center stack and another screen serving as the instrument cluster.
+You'll notice that the updated 2019 C-Class missed out on Mercedes' latest infotainment system known as MBUX, but the latest version of the system will appear on the new C-Class.
+It operates much like a smartphone's operating system and also uses natural speech to control many vehicle functions.

 Underpinning the new C-Class is an updated version of the current generation's MRA rear-wheel-drive platform.
 The platform actually made its debut in the current C-Class so is relatively young.